brianGammon/clucker-native/README.md

-# Cluckr - Backyard Chicken Egg Tracker
+# Clucker - Backyard Chicken Egg Tracker

 ## React Native Version

-Cluckr lets you track the egg production and statistics for your backyard flock.
+Clucker lets you track the egg production and statistics for your backyard flock.

 ## Features